kozit/KsIL/Specification.md

 Description: Reads the content of the memory at location 1 into location 2.
 Even if location 2 is already occupied.

-Parameters: location 1 (4B, in memory position) location 2 (4B, in memory position)
+Parameters: location 1 (4 Bytes, in memory position) location 2 (4 Bytes, in memory position)

 ## Dynamic Read Into
 Bytecode: 0x13

 Mnemonic: DRI

-Description: Reads the content of the memory at location 1 into the next avaliable memory of that length, the position of the new memory is stored as 4 bytes at position 2.
+Description: Reads the content of the memory at location 1 into the next available memory of that length, the position of the new memory is stored as 4 bytes at position 2.

-Parameters: location 1 (4B, in memory position) location 2 (4B, in memory position)
+Parameters: location 1 (4 Bytes, in memory position) location 2 (4 Bytes, in memory position)

 ## Fill
 Bytecode:0x30